aimeos/aimeos-docs/README.md

 Run `mkdocs serve` to start a local server on `http://127.0.0.1:8000`.
 Now, whenever you make changes to any file, the server will automatically reload and display the new version.
-(Hint: If you come from webpack or any similar setup, be aware that this process takes quite a bit longer then you might be used to.)

 #### Build the docs

 To build the `aimoes-docs` locally, use `mkdocs build`.
-You can now open the documentation in your browser from the newly generated `<your-aimeos-docs-clone-folder>/docs`'s index.html.
+You can now open the documentation in your browser from the newly generated `<your-aimeos-docs-clone-folder>/docs`´s index.html.